On this page:

 Bill Creasy is a former literature and bible professor at UCLA.
 He now has a teaching ministry called Logos Bible Study.
 He teaches book-by-book from a literature and geography perspective.
 I listen to his teachings using Audible while driving in the car or while walking the dog.

 Lon Solomon was the Senior Teaching Pastor at McLean Bible Church.
-For the most part, he also taught book-by-book.
+For the most part, he taught book-by-book.
 The first half of his sermons are the teaching part.
 Then he pauses and says, “So what?” which is followed by his preaching.
 You can find all his recent teachings online on the church’s website.
 David Platt is the new Senior Teaching Pastor.
 You’ll find his recent sermons on the same church website.

 Katharine Wang not only teaches the Bible but teaches its geography, too.
 Master the Bible Ministries‘ bible studies includes timelines set to music, recommended memory verses, and more.
 Choose the study for adults or for children.